Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 The name Mako hasn’t been implemented by the brand but was given by the community who thought the dolphin figure on the first versions of the watch straps reminded the shortfin mako shark.

-The watches belong to the best affordable mechanical diver’s pieces for a good reason.
+The watches belong to the best affordable mechanical dive watches for a good reason.
 First of all, they’re incredibly durable to stand severe conditions underwater.
 Secondly, they cost a fraction compared to many other highly recognized dive wristwear.
 And lastly, they possess a versatile design that fits basically any attire.

 The Orient Mako II is the perfect example.
-Reviewed with a rating of 4.6 out 5.0 on Amazon from over a thousand verified buyers, the most recent version of that Orient piece features a trademark shaded blue dial and comes water-resistant up to 200m (660ft).
+The most recent version of that Orient features a trademark shaded blue dial and comes water-resistant up to 200m (660ft).

-Hidden inside the 41mm stainless steel case is the highly appreciated F6922 hand-windable and hackable automatic caliber with a 40+ hour power reserve.
+Hidden inside the 41mm stainless steel case is the highly appreciated F6922 hand-winding and hacking automatic caliber with a 40+ hour power reserve.
 And since it’s meant for serious water activities, it has a 120-click unidirectional bezel and a screw-down crown.

 Orient Ray II